ASeatonSpatial/ptds-public/README.md

 remotes::install_github("rstudio/renv")
 ```
+`renv` can create a local cache of all package versions used for the analysis.

 If you have `Rscript` installed you can run the analysis by running the following commands from the project root directory: